Torr1n/Financial_Topic_Modeling/README.md

 - [ ] Interactive dashboard for theme exploration
 - [ ] WRDS direct integration for live transcript data
 - [ ] Multi-quarter longitudinal analysis

----

-## Research Team

-Built as part of financial NLP research.
-For questions or collaboration, contact the repository maintainers.

----

-## License

-[Add appropriate license]

----

-## Acknowledgments

-- BERTopic by Maarten Grootendorst
-- Sentence Transformers by UKPLab
-- RAPIDS/cuML by NVIDIA
-- xAI for Grok API access